 #11 (Bonus Tip) – Treat People as People, Not Their Job or Title

 If you want your people to invest their entire person into what they do, then you have to see the entire person.
 Treating someone like they are the sum total of the job they do is dehumanizing and will kill morale.

 Good leaders know how to communicate with their people about more than just work.
-She knows them personally.
+They know them personally.

 Good leaders are always learning.
-With that in mind, I recommend taking a class on leadership, watch videos, read books, find a mentor.
-To make this actionable for you, make time and watch these twelve TED Talks on “How to be a great leader.”
+With that in mind, I recommend taking a class on leadership.
+Watch videos, read books, and find a mentor.
+To make this actionable for you, make time, and watch these twelve TED Talks on “How to be a great leader.”